appctl serve

 falls back to POST /run for non-streaming completions.
 Both paths keep

-multi-turn conversation memory in the server process: WebSocket uses one
+multi-turn conversation memory in the server process using the same

 HTTP endpoints